Foolproof Board and Batten Walls: A Step By Step Guide

 Hey friends!
-One of the things I am asked about all the time is the board and batten in sweet Caleb’s nursery.
-I’m finally taking the time to walk you through it step by step and show you just how simple it really was.
+One of the things I am asked about all the time is the DIY board and batten accent wall in sweet Caleb’s nursery.
+I’m finally taking the time to walk you through it with step by step instructions and show you just how simple making this design vision come to life.

 Foolproof Board and Batten – Step 1

-First, my husband nailed 1×4 pine boards horizontally, 78 inches up from the floor.
-He used his brad nailer, and you could also use Liquid Nails for extra adhesion.
+First, my husband nailed 1×4 pine boards horizontally with brad nails, 78 inches up from the existing baseboards.
+He used his brad nailer, and you could also use a nail gun and Liquid Nails for extra adhesion.
+Honestly, you could use a hammer and nails too, it just may take you longer haha You can also opt to use pre-primed boards, but it is not necessary.

 NOTE – It is SO important to use a level during this first step!
 We live in an old house where both the walls and floors are rarely straight.
 The floors especially have settled over time, so while it’s still important to measure as a general guide, be sure to use your level as well.
-5 feet from the floor in one area might be lower than 5 feet from the floor in another area.
+Five feet from the floor in one area might be lower than 5 feet from the floor in another area.
+This is not one of those lessons you want to learn the hard way haha

-The reason why the 1×4 is already painted in all these photos is because in my previous nursery design I had already asked my husband to complete this step.
-The 1×4 served as a perfect ledge for letters that spelled ‘Ethan’, and it also created a division for multiple colors.
+The reason why the 1×4 top horizontal board is already painted in all these photos is because in my previous nursery design I had already asked my husband to complete this step.
+I prefer using a paint roller, but a paint brush works just fine too.
+You can use sand paper to sand down any areas that don’t feel level or smooth.
+The 1×4 strips served as a perfect ledge for letters that spelled ‘Ethan’, and it also created a division for multiple colors.

 When we refinished the nursery for our third baby boy, I knew I wanted board and batten.
 Rather than replacing the 1×4 trim, we decided to keep it and incorporate it into the plan.
 You could of course use a 1×2 or a 1×3, but we stuck with what was already there.